 - Bring to a boil and simmer for about 20 minutes, until the squash is softened and able to be easily mashed.

-- Using an immersion blender, or transferring the mixture to a blender or food processor, blend the squash mixture until it is smooth and creamy.
+- Using an immersion blender, or transferring the mixture to a blender or food processor (affiliate link), blend the squash mixture until it is smooth and creamy.

 - Stir in the cheese until melted.
 Add the pasta and stir to coat the noodles.